 In this 90-minute program OEE staff meet with your class virtually and ‘sprint’ through a process of problem definition, brainstorming solutions, prioritization, prototyping and sharing.
 We challenge students to find a technological solution to aid in the recovery of the declining Chimney Swift populations in Waterloo Region.
 We use a mix of jamboards, Canvas, Tinkercad (if pre-taught) and Google Meet chat features as our ‘war room’ to help students tackle this conservation challenge.
 (This program may require some prework to familiarize students with Tinkercad).

 This activity has two parts, a brief overview of water systems in Waterloo and an in-depth exploration of how our groundwater works using a flow model.
 Along the way, we explore natural and human influences on the watershed and discuss its status as a heritage river.
-The activity concludes with student-directed manipulation of the flow model and demonstrations of how groundwater can be overused and contaminated.
+The activity concludes with a demonstrations of how groundwater can be overused and contaminated.